What are the responsibilities and job description for the Classroom Teacher/Wardlaw Program position at Atlanta Speech School?

 BENEFITS:

 Salary is commensurate with experience and credentials.
-This 190-day, full-time school position offers a comprehensive benefits package, including health/dental/life/vision insurance, as well as long-term disability coverage.
-The school subsidizes the health insurance premiums of staff and their families.
-Other benefits include a Flexible Spending Account, a 403(b) Plan, cost reduction of some Atlanta Speech School services, complimentary meals during work hours, and accrued sick leave.
+This 190-day, full-time school position offers a generous benefit package, including health/dental/life/vision and long-term disability insurance.
+The School subsidizes staff and family health insurance premiums.
+Other benefits include a Flexible Spending Account, a 403(b) Plan, reduced costs for some Atlanta Speech School services, complimentary meals during work hours, and accrued sick leave.